All Episodes

 This is all part of the establishment.

-I don't care what party they're in, it's all part of the establishment trying to shift blame away from themselves.
+It's all part of the establishment trying to shift blame away from themselves and back onto Wall Street.

-You still get to keep your house in the Hamptons.
+You'll still get to keep your house in the Hamptons.

 Well, that's what it is.

-Look at this, Jim Garrity, National Review campaign spot, former New Jersey Governor John Corzine, who before that ran Goldman Sachs.
+Jim Garrity, National Review campaign spot, former New Jersey Governor John Corzine, who before that ran Goldman Sachs, started when he left the governorship a company called MF Global Holdings, a futures brokerage.

-Well, MF Global Holdings, LTD, run by John Corzine was suspended from conducting new business with the New York Federal Reserve today after posting a record loss.
+Well, MF Global Holdings, LTD, run by John Corzine, was suspended from conducting new business with the New York Federal Reserve today after posting a record loss.

 The firm's board met through the weekend in New York to consider options, including a sale to avert failure, according to a person with direct knowledge of the situation.

-Goes to the United States Senate, participates in vote after vote after vote for deficit spending and deficit spending, then becomes governor of New Jersey.
+Here's a guy living off of his fame at Goldman Sachs, goes to the United States Senate, participates in vote after vote after vote for deficit spending and deficit spending, then becomes governor of New Jersey.

 And so now he's done the same thing to his own firm, MF Global Holdings.

-It's a den of thieves, Snertley.
+It's a den of thieves, sterling.

 It is just a den of thieves.

-There's a couple stories with this steam.
+Daily Caller, there's a couple stories with this theme.

 Experts begin to doubt Obama's re-electability.

-Where is the evidence that Obama can win the 2012 election?
+Well, where is the evidence that Obama can win the 2012 election?

 Where's the evidence that swing voters even want to listen to him?